13365/learngit/readme.txt

-GIT is a distributed version control system git is a free and good software
+GIT is a distributed version control system git is a free and good software distribute under ths GPL.